Concepts

 One suppression signal eliminates an entire class of failure modes.
 One amplification signal adds one more consideration to an already-noisy generation process.
 This asymmetry is why every ability contains suppression signals, even when amplification alone would seem sufficient.

 The evidence: across two independent benchmarks (250 single-turn tasks), the factor lift ranking is identical.
 Self-monitoring improves most (+132%), followed by verification (+85%), then alternative consideration, epistemic honesty, reasoning depth, and audit trail.
 This ranking holds across published academic tasks and custom professional scenarios.
-A third benchmark (ARC-AGI-3, 50 interactive reasoning steps) extends this to multi-step execution: the same suppression signals that improve single-turn quality also prevent reasoning decay over 25-step chains, with scaffold persistence measured at a half-life of 24 steps.
+A third benchmark (ARC-AGI-3, 50 interactive reasoning steps) extends this to multi-step execution: the same suppression signals that improve single-turn quality also prevent reasoning decay over 25-step chains, with injection persistence measured at a half-life of 24 steps.
 Three benchmarks, three task types, consistent directional effects.
 This is evidence for a mechanism, not luck.

 Anatomy of a Cognitive Ability